 Once you apply for Federal Stafford Loans, the Financial Aid Office at Vanderbilt is then notified of how much of an award you are going to receive.
-Based on that information, they will determine how much you are eligible for in a Private Alternative Loan (based on your credit history) which is a loan from a private bank or lender that should cover the cost of your living expenses.
+Based on that information, they will determine how much you are eligible for in a Private Alternative Loan/Signature Loan (based on your credit history) which is a loan from a private bank or lender that should cover the cost of your living expenses.
 Financial Aid awards are made after you are accepted to the School of Nursing and have deposited.
-The Financial Aid office will send you a package of loan awards in early April if you are planning to begin school in the Fall, assuming you have completed all of your appropriate financial aid paperwork.
+The Financial Aid office will send you a package of loan awards in late May or early June if you are planning to begin school in the fall, assuming you have completed all of your appropriate financial aid paperwork.